Actipro/WPF-Controls/Documentation/topics/themes/windowchrome.md

 If your app will be using our Metro theme, you may apply the chrome to any existing `Window` via XAML or dynamically via code.

 > [!IMPORTANT]
-> Do not apply the chrome onto [RibbonWindow](../ribbon/controls/ribbonwindow.md) instances.
+> For the Ribbon product, do not apply the chrome onto [RibbonWindow](../ribbon/controls/ribbonwindow.md) instances.
 Each `RibbonWindow` instance already has a pre-installed `WindowChrome` that is configured to support the QAT and other Ribbon features, and it will break functionality if changed.
 You can get that existing instance programmatically and alter its properties as needed via a call to [WindowChrome](xref:@ActiproUIRoot.Themes.WindowChrome).[GetChrome](xref:@ActiproUIRoot.Themes.WindowChrome.GetChrome*).
+>
+> The newer Bars [RibbonWindow](../bars/ribbon-features/ribbon-window.md) does not have this limitation, but it is recommended to assign an instance of [RibbonWindowChrome](xref:@ActiproUIRoot.Themes.RibbonWindowChrome).

 ### Applying Via XAML